Signatures mess means more work needed in Cannizzaro recall effort

 It is unclear who is funding the efforts, and the recall committees have stayed mum on why they want to recall Cannizzaro, Patricia Farley, I-Las Vegas, and Joyce Woodhouse, D-Henderson.

+A hearing in Clark County District Court on the arguments in that challenge is scheduled for Dec.
+19.

-The recall that targeted Farley failed after it garnered about one-third of the signatures needed to push that recall forward.
+The recall effort targeting Farley failed, as it garnered about one-third the number of signatures needed to push it forward.

 Contact Colton Lochhead at clochhead@reviewjournal.com or 702-383-4638.
 Follow @ColtonLochhead on Twitter.